National Insurance (NI)

 Description

 An employee pays national insurance (NI) contributions to qualify for certain State benefits.
-These include statutory payments and the State pension.
-The amount the employee pays depends on their earnings and NI category letter.
+These include statutory payments and the state pension.
+The amount the employee pays depends on their earnings and NI category letter assigned to them.
 The employer also makes separate NI contributions on their behalf.
 The employer doesn't deduct these from employees pay.

 Cause